zapata-engineering/orquestra-opt/README.md

 Even though it's intended to be used with Orquestra, `orquestra-opt` can be also used as a standalone Python module.
 For a basic install, you just need to run `pip install -e .` from the main directory.
 If you need to make use of optimizers from qiskit or solve qubo problems, then you should instead run `pip install -e '.[qiskit]'` or `pip install -e '.[qubo]'` respectively.
-If you need both, you should run `pip install -e '.[dev]'`
+If you need both, you should run `pip install -e '.[all]'`

 ## Usage